grey-cat-1908/website/content/blog/1d-collisions/index.md

 * If you decide to use this project as the basis of your project, it would be advisable to [contact me](https://arbuz.icu/mail) first.

 * If you have any interesting projects that I could be involved in, or if you would like to contact me, you can do so [here](https://arbuz.icu/mail).

+* You can find the project files in the [repository on Github](https://github.com/grey-cat-1908/collisions-fool-)

 ## Reference